EnduranceCode/AndroidBasicsChallenge/README.md

 ### Project 1: Single Screen App

 In this project it's built a single screen app in Android Studio that displays information about Udacity, along with a photo.
-This project's code is stored in the branch   [project1](https://github.com/EnduranceCode/AndroidBasicsChallenge/tree/project1).
+This project's code is stored in the folder   [project1](./project1).

 ### Project 2: Court Counter App